eForms Logo

 Minnesota Advance Directive Form

-A Minnesota advance directive is a form that can be used to elect a person to act as a health care agent for another person.
-In an optional attachment, the living will, a person may choose their end-of-life preferences and organ donation options.
-Once complete, the advance directive must be signed in the presence of a notary public or two (2) witnesses.
+A Minnesota advance directive is a form that can be used to elect a person to act as a healthcare agent for another person.
+A living will, which is typically attached, allows a person to choose their end-of-life and organ donation preferences.

 Versions (8)